Cross-Modal Attention Calibration for LVLM Hallucination Mitigation: Experiments

 \subsection{Experimental Results}

-\textbf{Comparison on POPE.} We compare our method against three existing contrastive decoding methods, including VCD~\cite{leng2024mitigating} and ICD~\cite{wang2024mitigating}, on the POPE dataset.
-The results are presented in Table~\ref{tab:POPE}.
+\textbf{Comparison on POPE.} We compare our method against three existing contrastive decoding methods, including VCD~\cite{leng2024mitigating}, ICD~\cite{wang2024mitigating}, OPERA~\cite{huang2024opera} and PAI~\cite{liu2024paying}, on the POPE dataset.
+In the POPE dataset, we report the average of performance on COCO, AOKVQA, and GQA.
+We also follow VCD to report the performance of different subsets of POPE distinctly, which is shown in our supplementary document.
+The results are presented in Table~\ref{tab:pope_average}.
 It can be observed that our method boosts the performance of LVLMs in mitigating hallucination from object existence for each setup of different subsets on POPE.
-Our proposed IMCCD method outperforms the existing methods ICD and VCD by a clear margin both on LLaVA 1.5 and InstructBLIP.
-Compared to VCD, IMCCD achieves a notable increase in accuracy (ranging from 0.76\% to 3.27\%) and F1 score (ranging from 0.53\% to 2.57\%), underscoring its effectiveness in reducing spurious inter-modality correlations.
-Additionally, IMCCD improves precision and recall in most setups, showcasing its robustness in generating both accurate and comprehensive responses.
+Our proposed CMAC method outperforms the existing methods by a clear margin on different LVLMs.
+Compared to the second-best method PAI, CMAC achieves a notable increase in accuracy and F1 score, underscoring its effectiveness in reducing spurious inter-modality correlations.
+For greedy search, the LVLMs are more sensitive to distribution so some methods may leads to performance degradation.
+Nevertheless, the results showcases our CMAC also can achieve significantly better results with greedy search, which demonstrates the generalization capability of CMAC.

 \textbf{Comparison on CHAIR.} We conduct evaluation of the CHAIR metric on the MS-COCO validation set in Table~\ref{tab:chair} to validate the performance of our method on the image captioning task and long sequence generation.
-It shows that the performance of our method is better than that of other existing contrastive decoding methods.
-Specifically, our IMCCD significantly enhances the performance of LVLMs on $\text{CHAIR}_i$ and $\text{CHAIR}_s$ by 5.8\% and 4.0\% for LLaVA 1.5 and by 5.7\% and 3.2\% for InstructBLIP, demonstrating the capability of our method for generating long sequence response with less hallucination.
-Besides, our IMCCD also achieves a better recall and F1 score, which showcases that the generated responses from our method can describe the image content more accurately and more completely.
+The table shows that the performance of our method is better than that of other existing contrastive decoding methods.
+Specifically, our CMAC significantly enhances the performance of LVLMs on $\text{CHAIR}_i$ and $\text{CHAIR}_s$ by 9.6\% and 5.1\% for LLaVA 1.5 and by 6.4\% and 3.5\% for InstructBLIP under nucleus sampling, demonstrating the capability of our method for generating long sequence response with less hallucination.
+Besides, our CMAC also achieves a better F1 score, which showcases that the generated responses from our method can describe the image content more accurately and completely.